WSMorrison/BricksThenMadeNow/README.md

 The items page ended up almost exactly as the index page was planned, so it is included here.

 The site title, search bar and cart link will remain at the very top of the screen, with a nav bar just below it.
 Below that is the splash image, with a planned carousel for specials or site news.
 The center of the page is dominated with a list of all items that the user can sort by price, or using the nav bar, can filter by theme.
 The bottom of the page has a footer that is visually distinct like the header.
-It will hold a form for users to sign up for the mailing list, feature related social media, and links to supporting documents like an FAQ and the T&Cs that suppor the site.
+It will hold a form for users to sign up for the mailing list, feature related social media, and links to supporting documents like an FAQ and the T&Cs for the site.
 Many of the header and footer aspects will carry through the rest of the site, but the splash image and carousel will be only visible on the index page.

 </details>